z33pX/research-agent/README.md

 ### 2. Outline Generation

 - **LLM - Generate Outline:** The LLM creates a research outline based on the user prompt.
-- **Generate DAG:** The outline is then converted into a JSON DAG by the LLM.
+- **Generate DAG:** The outline is then converted into a JSON DAG by another LLM.

 ### 3. Task Scheduling